Sheinxy/Advent2022/Day_02/readme.md

 in part1 things likes "If I play rock and my opponent plays scissors, then I win so I get 6 points", and for part2 "If I want to lose and my opponent plays rock then I play scissors and get 3 points".

-Now the weird things is "If this list is supposed to represent some kind of relation between these two actions, then why is it a list of three values and not a matrix of 3x3?"
+Now the weird thing is "If this list is supposed to represent some kind of relation between these two actions, then why is it a list of three values and not a matrix of 3x3?"

 Glad you asked! ❤️  It all becomes clearer if we create said matrices: